-Concurrently with the closing of this offering, we expect GSK to purchase from us in a private sale 366,768 shares of our Class A common stock at a price per share equal to the initial public offering price.
-Assuming an initial public offering price of \$14.00 per share, GSK will pay approximately \$5.1 million for these shares.
+Concurrently with the closing of this offering, GSK will purchase from us in a private sale 377,180 shares of our Class A common stock (or 433,757 shares if the underwriters' overallotment option is exercised in full) at a price per share equal to the initial public offering price.
+Accordingly, GSK will pay approximately \$6.0 million for these shares (or approximately \$6.9 million if GSK purchases 433,757 shares).